drogatkin/rust_utilities/doc/rustbee/README.md

 # RustBee

 ## Purpose
-RustBee is a light version of 7Bee build tool written in Rust.
+RustBee is a lightweight version of 7Bee build tool written in Rust.
 RB has several advantages over 7Bee as:
 1. more concise and clear syntax of scripts
 2. footprint is under 1Mb